watermelonwolverine/Filename-Tag-Generator/README.md

 You want to add the tags `tag1`, `tag2` and `tag3` to this file.

-You drag and drop the file into the program, select the tags and the program automatically renames the file to
+You drag and drop the file into the program, select the tags and click apply.
+The program then automatically renames the file to

 `SOME-MAP;tag1_tag2_tag3.png`